sohank1/Creeper-Bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug to help Creeper Bot
+about: Report a bug to help improve Creeper Bot
 title: "'...' not working"
 labels: bug
 assignees: CreeperPlanet26